MAAP-Project/user-metadata-form/README.md

 1. The postgres user has create, and modify privileges.
 2. Postgres is running in the background.

-Once all of the migration is complete, you can check if this is working or not by starting the server.
-You can do so by using `rails s`.
-This will start the server in port 2998.
+Once the migration is complete, check configuration by starting the server.
+Start the server by entering `rails s` in a terminal.
+This will start the server at port 2998.
 Go to your browser, navigate to `localhost:2998`.
-You should be able to see the following page.
+You should be able to see the following page:

 ![screenshot_home.jpg](./images/screenshot_home.png)